 Scoring in Hearts is very simple.
 The game is scored at the end of each hand.
 All Players gather the hearts in their pile of taken tricks, as well as the Queen of Spades.

-In Hearts, each individual ♥ card is worth one point, and Q♠ is worth 13.
+Each individual ♥ card is worth one point, and Q♠ is worth 13.
 As the goal of the game is to have the lowest score possible by the time one Player reaches 100 points, taking as few tricks with hearts or Q♠.

 In the Jack of Diamonds variation, the Jack♦ is worth -10 points.